aviikc/aviikc/06_blender/python_for_blender.md

 ## Extending Blender with Python

-Two basic ways
+### Scripts

+A Python script in Blender is a collection of commands in a file designed to be executed like a program directly or importing it as a module.
+Some ways to run scripts directly in Blender,

+-   Loaded in the text editor and press Run Script.
+-   Typed or pasted into the interactive console.
+-   Typed in the the command line with Blender keyword.
+    -   Example:

+            blender --python /home/me/my_script.py

+Many Python scripts come bundled with Blender and can be used as a reference because they use the same API that script authors write tools in.
+Typical usage for scripts include: user interface, import/export, scene manipulation, automation, defining your own toolset and customization.
+On startup Blender scans the scripts/startup/ directory for Python modules and imports them.
+The exact location of this directory depends on your installation.

 ### Addons

+Some of Blender functionality is kept optional, alongside scripts loaded at startup we have addons which are kept in their own directory scripts/addons, and only load on startup if selected from the user preferences.
 An addon is simply a Python module with some additional requirements so Blender can display it in a list with useful information.
-Addons must contain a **bl\_info** variable which Blender uses to read metadata such as name, author, category and URL
+Addons must contain a **bl\_info** variable which Blender uses to read metadata such as name, author, category and URL.

-### Scripts

 ## Python Programming Environment in Blender